No Reservations Required (Temporarily)

-Per the Archbishop, the obligation to attend Sunday Mass remains suspended through June 28.
+Archbishop Hartmayer has permitted the limited re-opening of Masses to the public.
+Per the Archbishop, the obligation to attend Sunday Mass remains suspended.
 We will continue to live stream Masses for parishioners who do not wish to or who are not able to return to Mass.

 |► click here to live stream|

 - 4:00 PM

 - 6:45 AM

-- 1:30 PM ►
+- domingo | 1:30 PM ►

-Guidelines for attending Mass
+Guidelines for Attending Mass

 The safety of our parishioners, staff, and celebrants is critically important as we come together.
 Parishioners who are medically vulnerable or over the age of 65 should remain at home for now.

 Based on input from health, logistics, and canonical experts, we have devised procedures to allow for a safe and joyful liturgy.
 Parishioners must follow these procedures if they wish to attend Mass.
 We thank you for your patience and your cooperation.

 To ensure everyone’s safety, we will only permit as many parishioners as we can safely socially distance in our pews.